What is Video Surveillance as a Service (VSaaS)?

 Businesses looking for an out-of-the-box option can turn to a hosted VSaaS provider.
 The provider will host the video surveillance system on their cloud servers, allowing the company to access the system through a web-based portal or mobile app.

 While businesses that need greater flexibility and control over their security and surveillance system can utilize a managed VSaaS system.
 The communication service provider will host the surveillance system on their servers and help the company manage the system.
 This usually includes system configuration, software updates, troubleshooting, and security monitoring.
-The organization can dictate specific requirements and work with the service provider to ensure all surveillance capabilities (including advanced features like facial recognition or AI analytics) are set up and working as intended.
+The organization can dictate specific requirements and work with the service provider to ensure all surveillance capabilities are set up and working as intended.

 Hybrid VSaaS setups share some of the advantages of a hosted setup, like secure remote monitoring and cloud management.
 But hybrid also offers temporary on-site storage that can hold recordings in the case of an internet outage for upload once the connection has been reestablished with the cloud.
 Hybrid VSaaS also generally supports open third-party cameras.